Use this free printable set of Advent Calendar ideas & activities to inspire time together for a Christmas Countdown with your kids!

 Help with the holiday cards (put on stamps, draw pictures, sign your name)

-Pair a book with each of your holiday traditions (try these 30 books for inspiration)
+Pair a book with each of your holiday traditions (try these 30 Christmas books for inspiration)

 Visit Santa's reindeer online

-Write a letter to Santa with the fun online program!
+Write a letter to Santa with these free printable Santa Letter pages!

 Sing Christmas carols & have the kids play along with some fun instruments